 TryScience Comet Cratering

 We gathered the items suggested by TryScience and gave this one a try.
 We put several spoonfuls of flour in the bottom of a pie plate and spread it out to make a level surface.
 Then we sprinkled a thin layer of hot chocolate mix on top of the flour.
 We held a marble above the pie plate and dropped it.
 The marbles made perfect sphere imprints in the flour.

 Use three different sizes of marbles to turn this demonstration into an experiment.
 Remember that in a science experiment you want to test only ONE variable.
 In this experiment you only want to change the size/weight of the object that is falling.
 You want to make sure each object is the same shape.
 The marbles are all spheres.
 They are all the same shape.
 If we changed the shape of the object too, it would be hard to measure the difference in the impact craters.
 You also need to pay close attention to how far away the marbles are from the surface of the flour before you let go of them.
 Use a ruler to make sure you drop each marble from exactly one foot above the surface of the flour.
 The shape of the objects and the distance the objects are away from the surface are the SAME.
 Only the size of the objects are different.

 Do the experiment three times using the same three marbles that are the same shape and dropped from the same height, but are different in size.
 The three times you repeat the experiment are called trials.
 Make a chart to keep track of the results.
 After each trial measure the width of the impact crater made by each of the three marbles.
 Which marble makes the largest impact crater?
 Which marble makes the deepest impact crater?
 Why do you think so?

-Science in Context: Newton’s Second Law of Motion is a database you can use in any IndyPL Library Branch or at home with your IndyPL Library Card.
+Science in Context: Newton’s Second Law of Motion is a database you can use in any IndyPL Library Branch or at home.
+Login using your IndyPL library card number.
 The Science in Context database will show you articles, images and videos to help you learn about Newton’s Second Law.